London Summer Term 2023

-Dr. Josie Brown-Rose, Assistant Dean of the College of Arts and Sciences and Assistant Director of the Study Abroad Program
+Dr. Josie Brown, Interim Dean of the College of Arts and Sciences and Director of the Study Abroad Program

 Got Your Passport?
 Don’t forget to apply now for your passport to be ready to take advantage of these unique educational/travel opportunities.